bagleymj/esv_plugin/README.md

 # ESV Bible Passage Fetcher

-This Obsidian plugin allows you to quickly fetch ESV (English Standard Version) Bible passages for use in your notes.
+This Obsidian plugin allows you to quickly fetch ESV (English Standard Version) Bible passages for use in your Obsidian notes.
 By using the note’s title as the passage reference, you can instantly look up and embed Scripture without leaving your writing environment.

 ## Features
 - Fetch Bible Passage: